adlawson/nodejs-conway/README.md

 // Create the animation loop
 function loopFn(hasChanged, next) {
-    // Check if the came has changed before continuing if (hasChanged) {
+    // Check if the game has changed before continuing if (hasChanged) {
         window.requestAnimationFrame(next);
     }